 - Coarse salt and freshly ground pepper

 Cover pan tightly with foil.
 Bake until fish is just cooked through and opaque throughout, 20 to 25 minutes.
-Transfer fish fillets to serving plates, discarding fennel stalks.
+Divide fish among serving plates, discarding fennel stalks.
 Garnish with reserved fennel fronds.